Vanilla Keto Cake Diabetic-Friendly

 Tip 2: Bake one almond flour cake at a time

 Never bake two cakes at the same time in your oven.
-It will impact the baking time too much and the baking would not be consistent.
+It will impact the baking time too much, and the baking will not be consistent.

 Tip 3: Level the cake layers before frosting

 Your sugar-free birthday cake will come up with a small bump on top.

 Fully cool the cake, then use a knife or a cake leveler tool to remove that bump and create 2 flat cake layers.

 This will make it much easier to frost them later on.

 Assembling Keto Vanilla Cake